 Select the appropriate link below to download the latest CMC documentation:

 All CMC account holders are responsible to maintain the integrity of the CMC process.
+Failure to comply with the required procedures may result in an account hold, suspension or termination of services, without an opportunity for re-instatement as determined by the CMC.
+Items sent to the CMC that are not authorized are subject to all reimbursement costs associated with processing the items.
 Due to emerging technology and storage device capabilities, each CMC document has the potential for a revision.
 CMC asks each account holder to confirm that the most recent versions are reviewed and stored to supersede outdated versions prior to sending a package to the CMC facility.
 Please note that the CMC is the authoritative party regarding any materiel that is accepted for CMC services.
 Direction to send materiel to the CMC facility by any source other than the NSA’s Classified Materiel Conversion (CMC) branch is not authorized.